-sturdy dome shape, relief valve and adjustable straps.
+sturdy dome shape,

 This respirator does not have adjustable straps or a relief valve.
 The material is thinner than other respirators.
 It tends to fit well with a good facial seal, and is better suited for indoor than outdoor use.